Where to keep spare keys: 13 Burglar-proof locations in the home

 - Don’t ever leave a spare key under your doormat.
 It’s just not worth the risk.

-Like hiding a key under the doormat, having a spare in your wallet is just asking to be burgled.
+Like hiding a key under the doormat, you simply don’t want to keep spare keys in your wallet.
+If you do, you’re just asking to be burgled.
 Your driving license is probably in your wallet and this has your address stamp on it big letter.

 Within a few seconds of finding or stealing your wallet, a burglar could be well on their way to let themselves into your home.
 Just imagine the damage not to mention the hours you’ll have to spend ordering new credit cards and changing locks.